Madrid, NM Demographics

 A map of Madrid's Population by Race

-Of the 527 places in New Mexico, Madrid is the 333rd most populous.
+Madrid is ranked the 315th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Madrid was ranked the 333rd most populous place in the 2020 Census.

 Madrid's White Population